 The net proceeds from the sale of the 5.25% Notes after the payment of certain debt issuance costs of \$7,805 were \$242,195.
 The Company has used the net proceeds from the sale of the 5.25% Notes to fund capital expenditures and for general corporate purposes.
-The 5.25% Notes bear interest at a rate of 5.25% per annum, payable semiannually in arrears on October 1 and April 1 of each year, beginning on April 1, 2014.
+The 5.25% Notes bear interest at a rate of 5.25% per annum, payable semi-annually in arrears on October 1 and April 1 of each year, beginning on April 1, 2014.
 The 5.25% Notes will mature on October 1, 2018, unless purchased, redeemed or converted prior to such date in accordance with their terms and the terms of the Indenture.

 Holders may convert their 5.25% Notes, at their option, at any time prior to the close of business on the business day immediately preceding the maturity date of the 5.25% Notes.
 Upon conversion, the Company will deliver a number of shares of its common stock, per \$1 principal amount of 5.25% Notes, equal to the conversion rate then in effect (together with a cash payment in lieu of any fractional shares).
 The initial conversion rate for the 5.25% Notes is 64.1026 shares of the Company's common stock per \$1 principal amount of 5.25% Notes (which is equivalent to an initial conversion price of approximately \$15.60 per share of the Company's common stock).
 The conversion rate is subject to adjustment upon the occurrence of certain specified events as described in the Indenture.
-Upon the occurrence of certain corporate events prior to the maturity date of the 5.25% Notes based on the conversion rate then in effect (together with a cash payment in lieu of any fractional shares, in addition to delivering the number of shares of the Company's common stock deliverable upon conversion of the 5.25% Notes based on the conversion rate then in effect (together with a cash payment in lieu of any fractional shares), pay holders that convert their 5.25% Notes a cash make-whole payment in an amount as described in the Indenture.
-The Company may, at its option, irrevocably elect to settle its obligation to pay any such make-whole payment in shares of its common stock instead of in cash.
+Upon the occurrence of certain corporate events prior to the maturity date of the 5.25% Notes, the Company will, in certain circumstances, in addition to delivering the number of shares of the Company's common stock deliverable upon conversion of the 5.25% Notes a cash makewhole payment in an amount as described in the Indenture.
+The Company may, at its option, irrevocably elect to settle its obligation to pay any such makewhole payment in shares of its common stock instead of in cash.